-September 22, 2016 – Milwaukee – Employ Milwaukee recently named Willie Wade Vice President of Community Relations.
+September 22, 2016 – Milwaukee – Employ Milwaukee recently named Willie Wade Chief Marketing Officer.
 The organization will benefit from Mr. Wade’s 13 years as 7th District Milwaukee Alderman, including his impressive work in city development, which was recently recognized by Milwaukee Magazine.
 The publication named him the “5th Most Influential Person in the City of Milwaukee” for his passionate involvement in projects that better the city, and his impressive ability to get things done in the area of development.

 In his new role as VP of Community Relations at Employ Milwaukee, he will put his vast experience and networking abilities to use to connect Milwaukeeans to jobs and career opportunities.

 “Willie Wade has been very involved in projects like the Harley-Davidson Museum, Potawatomi expansion, The Brewery, The Moderne, and most recently the Northwestern Mutual project, the Bucks new arena, Century City and the Streetcar.
 As a matter of fact, his fingerprints are on most of the development that has occurred in Milwaukee from 2003 up until today,” said Milwaukee Mayor Tom Barrett.

 “We are thrilled that Willie Wade has joined our staff,” said Earl Buford, Employ Milwaukee President and CEO.
 “He has the energy, experience and unparalleled knowledge as to the most effective ways to connect with the community to address getting residents into the workforce pipeline and providing workers for Milwaukee area businesses.”